 VII.
-Texts - Required Recommended Used for more than one course (list courses)
+Texts - ⊟Required Recommended □ Used for more than one course (list courses)

-High school instructors may consult with CollegeNow for additional information.
+High school instructors may consult with staff in the CollegeNow office for additional information and guidance.

 OER 1.
 Mollica, Patti.
 Color Theory: An Essential Guide to Color-from Basic Principles to Practical Applications.
 Walter Foster Publishing, 2013.
 2. Sidaway, Ian.
 Color Mixing Bible: All You'll Ever Need to Know About Mixing Pigments in Oil, Acrylic, Watercolor, Gouache, Soft Pastel, Pencil, and Ink.
 Clarkson Potter/Ten Speed, 2002.